OpenOdin/anvil/README.md

     |- Anvil.js (transpiled from Anvil.ts, do not touch)
     |- anvil.css (CSS specific for the anvil tag and must be imported from the .riot file)
     |   Note that any `:host {}` styling must still be done in the `.riot` file.
-    |- demo.js (entry point for when building in demo mode using the build-demo.sh script
+    |- demo.ts (entry point for when building in demo mode using the build-demo.sh script
     |- test/ (TypeScript mocha test files here).
     |- README.md (markdown document explaining the specific component)
 ```